huggla/sam-postgres/README.md

 **Note!
 I use Docker latest tag for development, which means that it isn't allways working.
 Date tags are stable.**

 # postgres-alpine
-A small and secure Docker image of Postgresql (currently 10.5).
-Pgagent and tds_fdw extensions included.
+A small and secure Docker image of Postgresql (currently 11) with Pgagent (4) and tds_fdw extensions included.
+Separate tags with Postgis (2.5) and/or Plpython3 extensions available.
 Will execute .sh and .sql files located in /initdb when a new datastore is created.

 ## Environment variables
 ### pre-set runtime variables